Citygate Outlets

+Citygate Outlets (東薈城名店倉) is a commercial complex at the town centre of Tung Chung, Lantau Island, Hong Kong.
+It comprises an outlet mall named Citygate Outlets, a Grade A office building named Citygate One, and two hotels.
+It is owned by Newfoundworld Investment Holdings Limited, a consortium of Hang Lung Group, Henderson Land Development, Sun Hung Kai Properties, New World Development, and Swire Properties, and is managed by Swire Properties.
+The mall officially opened on April 8, 2000, while the hotel section, named Novotel Citygate Hong Kong and Hong Kong Silveri-MGallery, which opened in early 2006 and May 2022, respectively.

 When it first opened for business in 2000, the shopping centre component was simply known as Citygate.
 Following a major shift in market position, the mall renamed itself Citygate Outlets in August 2006.

 History

 Construction commenced in 1995, and was completed in 1999.
 The entire complex is built on reclaimed land.
 The combined retail-office complex is a key feature of Tung Chung New Town, which was designed and built as a complement to the construction of Chek Lap Kok International Airport, also on reclaimed land.
 Phase I of the Citygate shopping centre opened in April 2000.

-It was developed, and is presently owned by, Newfoundworld Investment Holdings Limited, a consortium of Swire Properties, Hang Lung Development, Henderson Land, New World Development, and Sun Hung Kai Properties.
+It was developed, and is presently owned by, Newfoundworld Investment Holdings Limited, a consortium of Swire Properties, Hang Lung Group, Henderson Land Development, New World Development, and Sun Hung Kai Properties.
 Each company owns a 20% stake in the venture.
 The Citygate Outlets shopping centre is managed by Swire Properties Management Limited.

 The 440-room Novotel Citygate hotel, managed by AccorHotels, opened in April 2006.
 It targets business travelers, housing a business centre as well as conference facilities.

 The phase 2 extension opened in 2019.
 With the opening of its new extension, the Mall has doubled in size and now houses over 150 international brands offering up to 90%-year-round discounts; with a host of retailers launching their first outlet store in Hong Kong.
-The Mall also features 40 F&B outlets – including a food court and al fresco eateries for food aficionados to explore – as well as a 600-seat cinema to entertain local visitors and tourists alike.
+The Mall also features a food court and al fresco eateries with 40 food and beverage outlets, and a 600-seat cinema.